Free emergency lighting inspection checklist

 How to use this emergency lighting inspection checklist

-1. Record building and inspection details: note the building name floor or zone inspection date and type (monthly six-monthly or annual) plus the inspector name and qualifications
+- Record building and inspection details: Note the building name, floor or zone, inspection date and type (monthly, six-monthly or annual), plus the inspector name, qualifications and licence number if applicable under your state fire safety legislation.

-2. Visually inspect all emergency luminaires and exit signs: walk the escape routes and check every emergency luminaire for condition mounting cleanliness and lamp function then check every exit sign for visibility correct pictogram directional arrows and illumination
+- Visually inspect all emergency luminaires and exit signs: Walk every escape route and check each emergency luminaire for physical condition, secure mounting, cleanliness and lamp operation.
+Check every exit sign for visibility from the required distance, correct running-man pictogram to AS 2293.1 and correct directional arrows.

-3. Perform the simulation or discharge test: for monthly tests simulate mains failure and confirm all fittings switch to battery for six-monthly tests conduct a 90-minute discharge test and record which fittings pass or fail
+- Perform the simulation or discharge test: For monthly tests, simulate mains failure at the switchboard and confirm all fittings switch to battery within the required changeover time.
+For six-monthly tests, conduct a full 90-minute discharge test and record pass or fail against each fitting.

-5. Record defects and corrective actions: log every failed or defective fitting in the defect register with its location and the required corrective action assign a responsible person and target date
+- Record defects and corrective actions: Log every failed or defective fitting in the defect register with its location, fitting ID and the required corrective action.
+Assign a responsible person and target completion date, and escalate any impairment that reduces escape route illumination below AS 2293.1 minimums.

-6. Sign off and file the record: sign and date the completed checklist file it with the building emergency lighting logbook and ensure records are available for the authority having jurisdiction
+- Sign off and file the record: Sign and date the completed checklist, then file it with the building emergency lighting logbook.
+Ensure all records are retained and available for the authority having jurisdiction during fire safety audits and essential safety measures inspections.

 In MapTrack, you can manage fire safety inspections and equipment checks digitally.
 Each submission is stored as a timestamped PDF against the asset record.